Catalonia prepares for rule by Skype

 Spanish authorities have also set up controls on Catalan roads and airports to arrest Puigdemont if he tried to return, Spanish media reported.

-The European Commission backed Madrid's line on Tuesday.
+But the European Commission backed Madrid's tough line on Tuesday.

 "Separation of powers [in Spain] is clear and well defined, where all citizens, from Catalonia or other parts of Spain, are protected by the law and if they violate the law, they have to face consequences", Frans Timmermans, the commission vice president, told press in Strasbourg.